 Begin mixing using a fork (or your hands) until everything looks combined and somewhat moist.

-Prep your silicone molds and use a spoon to fill the molds halfway.
+Prepare your silicone molds and use a spoon to fill the molds halfway.
 Using a silicone spatula, press the mixture into the molds firmly.
 Spray each mold with a small bit of water (one spray) and press down again to make sure they’re firm.

 Using too much water will cause the bombs to lose their fizz.
 If you don’t press down firmly, the bombs will not hold together.